mouse&manuscript

 1. Read f 23v.

 a) Where does the colophon begin?
-Compare the lay-out of the colophon with what Rosemarie Quiring-Zoche noted about the lay-out of many colophons since the fourteenth century.
+Compare the lay-out of the colophon with what Rosemarie Quiring-Zoche notes about the lay-out of many colophons since the fourteenth century.

 b) Who was the copyist of this manuscript and when did he finish his work?
 How long after the original creation of the text was this?
 Use this tool to find the corresponding date Common Era.